PBMISRA95/master-thesis/ReadMe.txt

 Thesis Manuscript:

-Drafts: Different versions of thesis drafts.
+Drafts: Different versions of the thesis drafts.
 Final Version: The final, completed version of your thesis.

 Research Materials: